Complete Guide to Basic Chinese Grammar & Sentence Structures

 Basic Chinese Grammar is not hard – honestly!

-In fact, all Chinese grammar is quite easy to get your head around once you have the basics nailed.
+Chinese grammar is relatively easy to get your head around once you’ve nailed the basics.

-We’ll prove this to you right now with a rundown of all the key Chinese grammar pointers you need to know.
+We’ll prove this to you right now with a rundown of all the key Chinese grammar points you need to know.

 Basic Chinese Grammar – Subject + Verb Sentence